 Our MA and PhD students have also gone on to successful careers.
 Our MA graduates have obtained jobs in business, education, and diplomacy, among other fields.
 You’ll find IU PhD graduates in French and Italian on the faculty at a variety of institutions, ranging from small colleges like Davidson to large research universities like Arizona State.
 Some of our graduates have advanced to positions of leadership, such as Francesca Parmeggiani (PhD, Italian ’97), Chair of Modern Languages and Literatures at Fordham University, and Mary Vogl (PhD, French literature ’98) is Chair of the Department of Foreign Languages & Literatures at Colorado State.
 Manuela Gieri (PhD, Italian ’89) is a well-known scholar of Italian cinema who is professor at Università degli studi della Basilicata in Potenza, Italy.
-Sometimes artistic talents dictate a future career, such as for Chris Lysack (PhD, French literature ’14), who is a professional opera singer in Aachen, Germany. .
+Sometimes artistic talents dictate a future career, such as for Chris Lysack (PhD, French literature ’14), who is a professional opera singer in Aachen, Germany.

 To maintain the superior quality of our educational programs we depend on the support of our alumni and friends.
 Without your generosity, we would be unable to provide the unique opportunities which make the Department of French and Italian at IU one of the most vibrant in the country.

 We love to hear from our alumni since many of you pursue exciting endeavors after graduating from IU.
-Please fill out the IU Alumni Association Class Notes form here to let us know what you are up to!
+Please fill out the IU Alumni Association Class Notes form here to let us know what you’re up to!